 - *Optional – Laminator and laminator pouches

-Below is your free Chinese zodiac animal printable for this Chinese New Year activity, simply click on the organe link and it will take you to your free printable!
+Below is your free printable for this Chinese zodiac game with the names of the zodiac animals for this Chinese New Year activity, simply click on the pink link and it will take you to your free printable!

 How to make this Chinese New Year preschool activity